Memorials are meant to commemorate the deceased person. They act as historical touchstones preserving information about the departed.

 2. Create QR Codes in bulk

-By using the tool, you can create the following two types of QR Codes for your purpose:
+It allows you to create the following two types of QR Codes:

 - Website URL: Upon scanning, the QR Code will direct the viewer to a webpage

 - Text: You can encode text such as the expired person’s story or other details about them

 In brief, these are the steps, which you need to follow: